maddiecain/qsim/README.md

 - Quantum channel evolution, including noisy channels.

-QSim supports simulating and performing outer loop optimization for the Quantum Approximate Optimization Algorithm (QAOA).
+QSim supports simulating and performing outer loop optimization for the Quantum Approximate Optimization Algorithm (QAOA), and simulating the quantum adiabatic algorithm with a flexible annealing schedule.
 Analytic gradients can be calculated under noisy channel evolution and noiseless evolution.
 Maximum independent set (MIS; includes Rydberg MIS) and MaxCut Hamiltonians can be generated from networkx Graph objects.
+Classical Monte Carlo and simulated annealing scripts are also included for comparison.

 QSim also includes functionality for simulating the following error-correcting and error-detecting codes: